Q: What should I send with my camper each day?

 Q: How do I know what my child is doing each day?

-A: Every Monday, a day camp newsletter will be sent home for parents & guardians of registered campers.
-The newsletter will have information about the week’s theme, field trip locations and the weekly schedule.
-The newsletter will also be emailed each Friday for the following week to parents who have provided their email address.
+A: Each Friday, a day camp newsletter will be sent via email for parents & guardians of registered campers for the following week.
+Copies of the newsletter will also be available at check-in on Monday mornings.
+The newsletter will have information about the upcoming week’s theme, field trip location and weekly schedule.

 Q: What happens on the field trips and what should kids bring?